*Entries for 2019 will open shortly*

 *note - as this is primarily a team event, there are NO age categories for M/F solo runners!

 Open category which any team can win!
 Funny, cryptic, motivational, it's up to you.
 Winner announced on race morning before the start!

 GOING SOLO OR TEAM?

-Either is pure fun - Here's the low down:
+Either is fine - Here's the low down:

 *Simply enter online, turn up and race!

 *Pay attention to 'Route Info' points as you go.

 * You just need 1 or 2 willing mates / colleagues / buddies etc.